Boston College Eagles men's basketball: 2021–22 Season

 On March 15, 2021, Boston College officially hired Earl Grant, formerly head coach at the College of Charleston, to replace interim head coach Scott Spinelli.
 As a result of the staffing change and the loss of scoring leaders Jay Heath and CJ Felder to the transfer portal, Boston College was picked last in the ACC preseason poll.
 After starting the season with a 5–3 record, the Eagles defeated Notre Dame 73–57 at home in their ACC opener, with James Karnik scoring a team high 17 points and 13 rebounds.
 Following a five-game losing streak, Boston College completed a 23-point comeback victory against the Clemson Tigers, led by a second half performance from Makai Ashton-Langford, who scored 17 of his 19 points after the intermission.
 The Eagles ended the regular-season ranked 13th in the ACC with a conference record of 6–14.
-After beating #12 Pitt in the first round of the ACC tournament, the Eagles upset #5 Wake Forest in a 82–77 overtime victory, making it only the second time a team ranked 13th had reached the quarterfinals in the ACC tournament and the first time that the Eagles had won two games in the tournament since the 2018 season.
-The Eagles then lost to #4 Miami in a back-and-forth game that ended with a last-second lay-up to give Miami a 71–69 lead in overtime.
+After beating No. 12 Pitt in the first round of the ACC tournament, the Eagles upset No. 5 Wake Forest in an 82–77 overtime victory, making it only the second time a team ranked 13th had reached the quarterfinals in the ACC tournament and the first time that the Eagles had won two games in the tournament since the 2018 season.
+The Eagles then lost to No. 4 Miami in a back-and-forth game that ended with a last-second lay-up to give Miami a 71–69 lead in overtime.
 Boston College ended the season with an overall record of 13–20.

+2022-23 Season

+After a 13-20 season, and the losses of Former 4-star recruit Gianni Thompson and Bench Center Justin Vander Baan, the Eagles were placed 13th of 15 in the ACC Preseason Poll.
+After a 6-6 start, Boston College upset the No. 21 Virginia Tech Hokies 70-65 in overtime.
+Guard Makai Ashton-Langford lead the way with 21 points.
+Later in the season, the Eagles upset the No. 6 Virginia Cavaliers 63-48, which gave the Eagles high hopes before the ACC Tournament.
+The Eagles finished the season with a 15-16 record, while being 9-11 in ACC Conference play.
+The Eagles won the first game of the ACC Tournament against Louisville 80-62, but in the next round, lost to the North Carolina Tar Heels 85-61, ending their season.
+The Eagles did not make a postseason tournament, and finished the season 16-17.